frdmn/google-speedtest-chart/README.md

 You can find an interactive demo (~~actually productive~~) version of the chart by clicking the image above.

+_Note_: If you rather like Grafana than writing to a Google spreadsheet, checkout my new project [`docker-speedtest`](https://github.com/frdmn/docker-speedtest).

 ### Requirements

 * Google account